open-contracting/standard/docs/schema/identifiers.md

 Each party has a local identifier (`id`) used to reference it from elsewhere in the data.
 For example, `buyer/id` references the buyer's entry in the parties section using `parties/id`.

 A party's `id` is separate from its organization identifier and need only be unique within the scope of the contracting process to which it is a party.
+A party’s `id` must be consistent across all releases with the same `ocid` value.

 See the [guidance](../../guidance/map/organization_identifiers/#party-ids) for more information on party IDs.